Gandhabba in a Human Body – an Analogy

 Why Can’t the Gandhabba “See-Through” the Physical Body?

-6. If a gandhabba outside a human body can travel through walls, and see/hear through walls, why cannot it see and hear without the physical eyes and ears while inside the physical body?
+6. If a gandhabba outside a human body can travel through walls and see/hear through walls, why can it not see and hear without the physical eyes and ears while being inside the physical body?

-• Again, the military tank analogy is useful.
-The soldier will be able to see and hear without the aid of that tank-mounted equipment when he is outside the tank.
-But while being INSIDE the tank, he CANNOT see outside without the use of the equipment.
-In the same way, the gandhabba is TOTALLY shielded once inside the physical body.
+• Again, the military tank analogy is helpful.
+The soldier can see and hear without the aid of tank-mounted equipment when he is outside the tank.
+But while INSIDE the tank, he CANNOT see outside without using the equipment.
+In the same way, the gandhabba is TOTALLY shielded from the external world once inside the physical body.

 7. There is another aspect of why a gandhabba in a human body becomes isolated.
 Kammic influences block the gandhabba from “seeing through the physical body.”
 That is a mechanism to make the physical body subject to kamma vipāka.